vinayrayapati/rv32i/README.md

 ![image](https://user-images.githubusercontent.com/110079631/181298133-60269bc2-01da-4b5c-8b42-69057b8dc15c.png)

 ### FUNCTIONAL SIMULATION:

+**ABOUT VERILOG**
+Icarus Verilog is an implementation of the Verilog hardware description language.

+**ABOUT GTKWAVE**
+GTKWave is a fully featured GTK+ v1.
+2 based wave viewer for Unix and Win32 which reads Ver Structural Verilog Compiler generated AET files as well as standard Verilog VCD/EVCD files and allows their viewing.

 **To clone the repository and download the netlist files for simulation , enter the following commands in your terminal.**

 ```